cozy/cozy-stack/docs/files.md

 Also create a file download.
 But it takes the id of the file and not its path.

+### POST /files/downloads?VersionId=file_id/version_id

+This is a third way to create a file download.
+But, this time, it is for downloading an old version of a file.

 ### GET /files/downloads/:secret/:name

 Allows to download a file with a secret created from the route above.